 branch: master

 Lets say that I want to run Java 7 inside a VVV installation.
-In order to install java, I’ll need a utility.
-Lets name it java
+In order to install java, I’ll need an extension.
+Lets name it java and include it:

 core: